AmandaFrisk/DOUGH-NOT-GET-EATEN-P1/README.md

 As a player I want to click the JUMP button to avoid the doughnut character colliding with the mouth character.

-As a player I want to be informed about which player won so that I know if I won.
+If playing the 2 player option - As a player I want to be informed about which player won so that I know if I won.

 Technologies Used:
 Git